Are you looking to buy a property for your self-managed superannuation fund (SMSF)?

 Banks will be looking at your personal financial stability and the size of your deposit, as well as the liquidity position of your trust.

-So what are the capital requirements and how much deposit do you need for an SMSF loan?
+So what are the capital requirements and how big of a deposit do you need for an SMSF loan?

 To buy a residential property for your SMSF, you generally need 20-25% of the property value as a deposit.